ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISharpenFilterFactory.rst

 ISharpenFilterFactory
 =====================

-.. py:class:: ISharpenFilterFactory
+.. py:class:: ansys.stk.core.graphics.ISharpenFilterFactory

    object

    Apply a convolution filter to increase the sharpness of the source raster.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISharpenFilterFactory

 Overview
 --------